-Thanks for your interest in the South Carolina Master Gardener Program.
-This class offers research-based horticultural information in an exciting and educational format.
-Participants use this new knowledge to serve the local communities by educating others.
+Thank you for your interest in the South Carolina Master Gardener Program.
+This course offers research-based horticultural information to be used in service to local communities through educating others.

-The Pickens/Oconee/Anderson Master Gardener Program includes training on the following topics:
+The Pickens/Oconee/Anderson Master Gardener Training Course includes the following topics:

 Enrollment is limited, and is based on a first-come first-served basis.
-While this program is targeted toward residents of Pickens, Oconee, Anderson counties, people from other counties may also be admitted to the program.
+While this program is targeted toward residents of Pickens, Oconee, Anderson counties, individuals from other counties may also be admitted to the program.
 The cost for the Master Gardener Program is $300.00 per person.
-This fee will cover all materials and resources needed for the course.
-This program will fill to maximum capacity so interested participants should register as soon as possible.
-Participants must register on-line at https://secure.touchnet.net/C20569_ustores/web/store_main.jsp?STOREID=140&SINGLESTORE=true.
-If you have any questions or need additional information, please contact the Home and Garden Information Center at 864-656-9999.
+This fee covers all materials and resources needed for the course.